 RVers are throwing in the towel after years of dreaming and even years of RVing.
-Why are so many quitting the RV Lifestyle since the pandemic?
+Why are so many quitting the RV Lifestyle?
 Where do I begin…

-But now, we’re hearing how more and more long-time, pre-pandemic RVers are giving up the lifestyle.
+But now, we’re hearing how more and more long-time RVers are giving up the lifestyle.
 Is it all because of overcrowding?
+Or the rising costs?

-Well, overcrowding is playing a big part but it’s by no means the only reason.
-After all, everyone expects the crowds to calm down eventually.
-But it has forced avid RVers to rethink things the past couple of years.
+Well, both are playing a big part, but they're by no means the only reason.
+After all, everyone expects the prices and crowds to calm down eventually.
+But it has forced avid RVers as well as those on the verge of becoming RVers to rethink things.

 7 Big Reasons People are Quitting RVing

-We’re still enjoying life on the road three-quarters of the year, even though there are admittedly more challenges than ever before.
-But because of those challenges, we do understand why others are giving up RVing.
+There are admittedly more challenges than ever before.
+So, we do understand why others are giving up RVing.

 Here are the biggest reasons some people think RVing isn’t worth it anymore.